FuelLabs/fuels-ts/apps/docs/src/guide/transactions/pre-confirmation.md

 ## Why are Pre-Confirmations Important?

-Pre confirmation allows applications to **react earlier** by providing immediate feedback about a transaction's expected outcome — without waiting for full block finalization.
+Pre-confirmations allow applications to **react earlier** by providing immediate feedback about a transaction's expected outcome without waiting for full block finalization.

 Additionally, pre confirmation exposes **processed outputs** (such as `OutputChange` and `OutputVariable`) that can be **immediately reused** in new transactions.